-Logstash is a great way to parse, save, and search your logs.
+The ELK stack (Elasticsearch, Logstash, Kibana) from Elastic is a great way to store, parse, and search your logs.

-The general modus operandi is that you have log shippers that parse your log files and forward the log entries to your Logstash server and store is in elasticsearch.
-If your log entries consist of a JSON dictionary (and perhaps a tai64n timestamp), this is pretty easy and efficient.
+The way it works is that you have local log shippers like Filebeat that parse your log files and forward the log entries to your Logstash server.
+Logstash parses the log entries and stores them in Elasticsearch.
+Finally, you can view and search them in Kibana.

+If your log entries consist of a JSON dictionary, this is fairly easy and efficient.
+All you have to do is to tell Logstash the name of you timestamp field.